 - 1. When multiple distribution mains in the same pressure zone are adjacent to a development, all service connections shall be taken from the largest diameter main or as approved by WSD through the Technical Appeal process. - 2.
 The service connections shall be limited in size to 50% of the service main diameter.
 On looped mains there shall be a limited number of service connections comparable to the equivalent existing main capacity.
 On a dead end main the service connection shall be limited to half that of the looped main.
 A new water main extension may be required when it has been determined that the existing main capacity has been exceeded. - 3.
 Substandard Mains (mains smaller than 6-inches in diameter) new service connections will only be allowed for a single family residence on a single lot where adequate fire protection has been verified.
-Contact a Fire Protection Engineer with the Planning and Development Department to determine fire protection requirements.

-c.
-Service Connection Requirements

-- Meter Boxes/Vaults All meters shall be installed in a meter box/vault.
+Contact a Fire Protection Engineer with the Planning and Development Department to determine fire protection requirements. - c.
+Service Connection Requirements: - Meter Boxes/Vaults All meters shall be installed in a meter box/vault.
 The meter box/vault shall be located within the public ROW, water easement or PUE.
 In addition, each meter must be located out of a driveway, paved area or sidewalk.
-If a meter box must be located in a paved area, a traffic rated meter box and separation pavers or expansion joints around a meter box shall be required.
+Meters may be located in a planter area, parking lot island, etc., and shall be sufficiently above finish grade to minimize flooding.
+Meter locations shall be easily accessible from a street.
 Meters 3-inches and larger require a meter vault.
 See vault detail W-500 on WSD's website.
 For the website link refer to Appendix A, page ii. - Pipe Material Materials and installation for service lines from the main to the meter shall conform to MAG Specification 631 and the COP Supplement 610.
 All service lines for meters 3-inches and larger shall be DIP.
 Service lines for meters less than 3-inches shall be Type K Copper Tubing. - 3.
 Size All new domestic taps on existing or new mains for buildings including all single family residential lots shall be a minimum of 1-inch in size.
-New 3/4-inch taps may be installed for landscape irrigation or other approved special uses only.
+New 3⁄4-inch taps may be installed for landscape irrigation or other approved special uses only.
 Service connections can only be reduced down one size, e.g., a 2-inch tap can only be reduced to 1.5-inch, or 1.5-inch reduced to 1-inch or 1-inch to 3/4-inch.
-Refer to WSD's fee schedule for allowable reducers to a service connection.

-- 4. Spacing A minimum 3 foot separation is required between water service connections. - Static Water Pressure Where local static water pressure is in excess of 80 PSI or as per the COP Plumbing Code, a private pressure regulating or reducing valve shall be required on the customer side of the service meter. - Separate Service for Each Demand A combination of fire, domestic and landscape meters is prohibited.
-Each demand requires a separate service connection.
-(PCC 37-73 & UFC 1001.6.1). - 7.
-Backflow Preventer A backflow prevention assembly may be required.
-Refer to Chapter III for more backflow prevention information.
+Refer to WSD's fee schedule for allowable reducers to a service connection. - 4.
+Spacing A minimum 3-foot separation is required between water service connections. - 5.
+Static Water Pressure Where local static water pressure is in excess of 80 PSI or as per the COP Plumbing Code, a private pressure regulating or reducing valve shall be required on the customer side of the service meter.